 A new edition of Trotsky’s classic is being published by Haymarket Books this year.
 Here, we present part one of a two-part series outlining the main features of Trotsky’s work.
-[Editors note: This article originally appeared in issue 58 of the ISR (March 2008)].

 “The history of a revolution is for us first of all the forcible entrance of the masses into the realm of their own destiny.… The masses go into a revolution not with a prepared plan of social reconstruction, but with a sharp feeling that they cannot endure the old regime.
 Only the guiding layers of a class have a political program, and even this still requires the test of events, and the approval of the masses.
 The fundamental political process thus consists in the gradual comprehension by a class of the problems arising from the social crisis—the active orientation of the masses by a method of successive approximations.”—Introduction to Leon Trotsky, History of the Russian Revolution.